How safe are the residence halls and apartments?

 Assigned to a residence hall or apartment and completed a Housing Guarantee Payment Extension Agreement:

-Cancellations prior to August 7, 2013 - The assignment is removed and the contract canceled.
+Cancellations prior to August 1, 2014 - The assignment is removed and the application-contract canceled.

-Cancellations on or after August 8, 2013 - The assignment is removed and their student account will be billed $200.
+Cancellations on or after August 1, 2014 - The assignment is removed and the student account will be billed $200.

 In all cases the $25 Application Fee is non-refundable.